sachin-freedom/CAESER-CYPHER/Readme.md

 1. Open the application in your web browser.
 2. Enter the text you want to encrypt or decrypt in the input field.
-3. Specify the shift value (a positive or negative integer).
+3. Specify the shift value (Between 1-25).